 The Department identifies candidates for promotion and informs the Associate Dean for Faculty Affairs in the Fall quarter of the academic year preceding the review year.
 The candidate will submit the completed promotion dossier to the department Chair in summer of the year preceding the review year.
-The dossier is reviewed by all full-time tenure and non-tenure eligible faculty at or above the intended rank and a formal vote via simple majority rule is obtained.
+The dossier is reviewed by all full-time tenure eligible faculty (Assistant, Associate and Full Professors), and non-tenure eligible faculty at or above the intended rank and a formal vote via simple majority rule is obtained.
 A detailed summary of the departmental discussion and vote is documented in a letter signed by the reviewing faculty.
 The vote totals should be specified, including the number for, against, abstaining, and absent.
 The department letter is forwarded to the Associate Dean for Faculty Affairs in October of the review year.